withcatai/catai/README.md

 </div>
 <br />

-Run GGML/GGUF models on your computer with a chat ui.
+Run GGUF models on your computer with a chat ui.

 > Your own AI assistant runs locally on your computer.